-You can feed the worms everything from coffee to green waste and bread, just avoid citrus fruits, dairy and meat.
+You can feed the worms lots of things, from coffee to green waste and bread, but some foods should be avoided.
 It is a small bin, so it doesn’t take up too much space, which is great if you don’t have a big garden but want to live more sustainably.

 The wormery compost is brilliant for the vegetable garden, it is very rich, so you don’t need to add huge amounts.
 We tend to mix it in with our other compost as an enricher.
 With the liquid ‘worm tea’ I dilute it with water, about one part worm tea to 10 parts water.
 This makes a brilliant plant feed – my tomatoes seem to love it!
 If you’re not squeamish – and even if you are – get yourself a wormery to make super-rich compost for extra delicious vegetables in your garden.

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.

 Chef, TV presenter and award-winning cookbook author Clodagh McKenna lives at Broadspear.
 She has been lovingly bringing the property back to life with her partner Harry for the past two years.

 Brittny Button's timeless design lesson will ensure our homes impress for decades ahead